snowplow/snowplow/README.md

 This is the Java and Scala implementation of [referer-parser][referer-parser], the library for extracting attribution data from referer _(sic)_ URLs.

-The implementation uses the shared 'database' of known referers found in [`referers.yml`][referers-yml].
+The implementation uses a JSON version of the shared 'database' of known referers found in [`referers.yml`][referers-yml].

 The Scala implementation is a core component of [Snowplow][snowplow], the open-source web-scale analytics platform powered by Hadoop, Hive and Redshift.